-Origin of lapwingMiddle English lapwinge, altered (by folk etym., by assoc. with lappe, lap & wing, wing) < OE hleapewince < hleapan, to leap + wince < wincian (see wink): prob. so called from its irregular flight
+Origin of lapwingMiddle English lapwinge, altered (by folk etymology , by associated, association with lappe, lap and wing, wing) from Old English hleapewince from hleapan, to leap + wince from wincian (see wink): probably so called from its irregular flight

 any of a genus (Vanellus) of black-and-white plovers; esp., an Old World crested species (V. vanellus) with broad, rounded wings, noted for spectacular aerial displays

 Any of several medium-sized shorebirds of the widely distributed genus Vanellus, having distinctive deep wing beats, especially the northern lapwing.

 Origin of lapwingBy folk etymology from Middle English lapwink hoopoe, lapwing from Old English hlēapewince hlēapan to leap wincan to waver

 From Old English hlÄ“apewince, from hlÄ“apan (“to leap") + *winc- ("sway, totter") (because of its manner of flight).
 The modern form is influenced by popular etymology.

 - Under the name of Dukipath, in the authorized version of the Bible translated "lapwing" (Lev.